FAQs

 Children in all SMS programs travel by car to and from camp.
 Each family will be required to submit a list of authorized drivers to pick up their camper(s).

-Our Division Directors work closely with our Head Chef and families that have allergy or dietary needs as well as our health office to provide safe and appropriate meals for all participants.
+Our Division Directors work closely with our Director of Dining Services and families that have allergy or dietary needs as well as our health office to provide safe and appropriate meals for all participants.
 If your child has a food allergy or special dietary needs please be in touch with us before the summer.
 While we make every attempt to be a nut-safe program, SMS cannot guarantee a 100 percent nut-free environment.

 SMS is located on the campus of St. Mark’s School in Southborough, Mass.
-During the winter and spring months we invite you to visit us at various camp fairs throughout the surrounding communities as well as scheduled tours on campus.
-A Meet and Greet is typically scheduled in the spring before camp begins.
+A Meet and Greet will be scheduled in the spring before camp begins.

-Check out our Instagram or Facebook for upcoming event dates and locations!
+Check out our Instagram or Facebook to get a feel for camp!

 We love hearing from families throughout the year!
 During the winter and spring, please feel free to reach out via phone or email during our regular business hours, Monday – Friday, 8:30 a.m. – 5:00 p.m.